Literature Review – The Seven Key Steps to Writing

 0 Reviews

-litreature review in a nutshell
+Literature review in a nutshell

-litreature reviews, or lit reviews in short, are like homework assignments where you read what other scholars have written about a topic.
+Literature reviews, or lit reviews in short, are like homework assignments where you read what other scholars have written about a topic.
 It includes collecting, evaluating, and analysing other published work to establish what is already known and what gaps in knowledge exist.
 It’s like checking what’s already known before you start your project.
-The litreature review helps frame and guide your research questions or hypothesis and illustrates how your research fits into the existing body of knowledge.
+The literature review helps frame and guide your research questions or hypothesis and illustrates how your research fits into the existing body of knowledge.

-Definition: litreature review
+Definition: Literature review

-A litreature review (lit review) is a comprehensive synthesis of existing research and scholarly articles pertinent to a specific topic or field of study.
+A literature review (lit review) is a comprehensive synthesis of existing research and scholarly articles pertinent to a specific topic or field of study.
 It serves various crucial functions and poses a foundational component in academic writing, ensuring the originality and relevance of research while grounding it deeply in the scholarly field.

-A litreature review can be a standalone document or part of a larger academic paper, like a research paper, dissertation, or thesis, usually appearing at the beginning to set the stage for new insights.
+A literature review can be a standalone document or part of a larger academic paper, like a research paper, dissertation, or thesis, usually appearing at the beginning to set the stage for new insights.
 It is conducted after selecting a research topic and before primary research, helping researchers understand existing studies and identify gaps to address.

 • Establish a theoretical framework